vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_11-introduction-to-azure-iot-edge.md

 1. If necessary, log in to your Azure portal using your Azure account credentials.

-    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this course.
+    If you have more than one Azure account, be sure that you are logged in with the account that is tied to the subscription that you will be using for this lab.

+1. Open your Azure dashboard.

-1. On your Resource group tile, to open your IoT Hub, click **iot-az220-training-{your-id}**.
+1. On your All resources tile, to open your IoT Hub, click **iot-az220-training-{your-id}**.

-1. At the left of the **IoT Hub** blade, under **Automatic Device Management**, click **IoT Edge**.
+1. On the left-side menu of the **IoT Hub** blade, under **Device management**, click **IoT Edge**.

 1. On the list of IoT Edge Devices, click **sensor-th-0067**.

+1. Scroll to the bottom of the **sensor-th-0067** blade.

-1. On the **sensor-th-0067** blade, notice that the **Modules** tab displays a list of the modules currently configured for the device.
+1. Under **Modules**, notice the list of the modules currently configured for the device.

     Currently, the IoT Edge device is configured with only the Edge Agent (`$edgeAgent`) and Edge Hub (`$edgeHub`) modules that are part of the IoT Edge Runtime.